By Johnny Barthel, OTR, CHT

 Intersection Syndrome Defined

 Intersection syndrome is the friction at the point where the muscle bellies of the EPB and the APL cross over the radial wrist extensors tendons proximal to the wrist joint approximately 4-5 cms., resulting in an inflammatory (swelling/irritation) peritendonitis.

 The symptoms of intersection syndrome may include pain and swelling about the muscle bellies of the EBP and APL.
 In some severe cases, redness and crepitus (a clicking or crackling sound often heard in movements) may be present.

-Nonoperative treatment may consist of the modification of activities, wrist splints, and in some patients, an injection into the second dorsal extensor compartment may be warranted.
-Furthermore, for persistent pain, surgery may be indicated.
+Non-operative treatment may consist of the modification of activities and wrist splints.
+Some patients may need an injection into the second dorsal extensor compartment.
+Furthermore, for persistent pain, surgery may be the only option.

 Therefore, if an individual encounters these signs and symptoms, he or she should not have to live with the discomfort.
-The treatment that an individual receives should assist in allowing the individual to return to his or her everyday activities and hobbies with decreased pain.
+The treatment that an individual receives should assist in allowing them to return to his or her everyday activities and hobbies.
 The treatment should also assist an individual in enhancing his or her quality of life pain-free.